 This book offers a more in depth look at various common herbs and why you might want to grow them.
 It also talks about how to conserve and save space and how to maximize light.
 There is also information on how to avoid problems as well as seed and supply vendors.

 Have you tried growing herbs or having a healing herb garden?
 Share your experience with me in the comments.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, pinterest, or google plus.
+If so, I would greatly appreciate a share on Facebook, twitter, linkedin, or pinterest.